Automattic/page-optimize/readme.txt

 To disable caching, set this constant to `false`.
 Please note that disabling Page Optimize caching may negatively impact performance unless you are caching elsewhere.

+= PAGE_OPTIMIZE_CSS_MINIFY =

+Page Optimize has CSS Minification capabilities which are off by default.

+If you're using caching, and not minifying CSS elsewhere, it is recommended to enable it by setting it to `true`.

 == Testing ==

 To test features without enabling them for the entire site, you may append query params to a WordPress post or page URL.
 For example, to test enabling JavaScript concatenation for `https://example.com/blog/`, you can use the URL `https://example.com/blog/?concat-js=1`.